okannako/minatestworld/README.md

 ### Peer & Key
 - We download the information that comes with the mail to our computer and use it here.
 - We exit the nano screen by pressing these keys > CTRL+X Y Enter
+- The code that starts with my-wallet in ""box_primitive"". the address starting with B62 will be entered for my-wallet.hub
 ```
 wget -O ~/peers.txt  https://storage.googleapis.com/seed-lists/testworld-2-0_seeds.txt
 mkdir $HOME/.mina-config